baseboxorg/jeffskinnerbox.github.io/content/articles/howto-linux-maintenance-and-filesystem-hygiene.md

 but in reality, data wasn't going to the external drive but instead to the root filesystem under `/mnt`, filling up the root filesystem._

+>_To check for this, `umount` any hard drives mounted to `/mnt`.
+This should remove the filesystem.
+Now look for the filesystem, and if parts of it are still there, this could very well be the source of your file space problem._

 A useful command for finding what's eating up all the space is the ["disk usage" command, `du`][19].
 Running the following command: